LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 ===========================================================================

 >  - Which blame assignment strategy is "good" and which is not "good"?

-TODO
+TODO - Christos will do it.

 >  - At first glance, the conclusion in lines 55-56 (starting with "Second, ...")
 >    seems to contradict that in line 99-100 (starting with "neither is ...").
 It would
 >    be nicer to address them in a clearer manner.

 Thanks for the feedback, we will rephrase the conclusion.

 > - The paper often mixes gradual typing and migratory typing.
 It is unclear how
 >   it distinguishes them.

-TODO
+The paper uses the two terms interchangeably after the introduction, because the distinction between the two does not change the evaluation method.
+Specifically, in the gradual typing setting the components are smaller than whole modules, and there are more possible intermediate types (incorporating Dyn) between untyped and fully-typed, both of which just end up making the configuration lattice larger.

+> - In principle, Natural blame should always point out the faulty components
+>   by the Wadler-Findler slogan.
+However, the experiment shows it is not the
+>   case.
+Why?
+Is it the same reason as in Lazarek et al.?
+(Perhaps it is due
+>   to a gap between theory and practice, but exposing a reason is crucial.)

+(Combining this question with the related one from below next.)

+> - Are failing Natural blame trails produced even for programs with impedance
+>   mismatch?
+(This question is related to the above issue with Natural blame.)

+We agree that the paper needs a bit more explanation to clarify how Natural blame can have failing scenarios, we will update it in the final paper.
+In short, Natural blame trails can by stymied by unhelpful run-time errors.

+Because debugging scenarios are only partially typed, some scenarios produce an error from the runtime (e.g. `+` receiving a non-number) before any of Natural's run-time type checks can discover a problem.
+Run-time errors do not carry blame, only stacktraces, so the only way to proceed (regardless of mode) is by using the stack information.
+If the stack proves unhelpful, then the trail fails.

 > - It is not fully explained how the given mutators change programs.
 For
 >   example, I cannot completely predict changes by the mutators deletion and
 >   class:super.

+Thanks for the comment, we will expand the explanation and examples of mutators in the final paper.
-In the specific case of `deletion`, the other most common place that
->   this mutator applies are so-called "implicit begins": places where
->   sequences are allowed implicitly by enclosing forms like `define`
+In the specific case of `deletion`, the other most common place that this mutator applies are so-called "implicit begins": places where sequences are allowed implicitly by enclosing forms like `define` or `cond`.
->   or `cond`.
-So here are two more examples of `deletion` mutations:
+Here are two more examples of `deletion` mutations:
 ```
 (define (do-something) (step-1!) (step-2!))
 ~>